Cross: Efficient Low-rank Tensor Completion: Introduction

 Although significant progress has been made for matrix completion, similar problems for order-3 or higher tensors are far more difficult.
 There have been some recent literature, including \cite{gandy2011tensor,kressner2014low,yuan2014tensor,mu2014square,bhojanapalli2015new,shah2015optimal,barak2016noisy,yuan2016incoherent}, that studied tensor completion based on similar formulations.
 To be specific, let $\X \in \mathbb{R}^{p_1\times p_2 \times p_3}$ be an order-$3$ low-rank tensor, and $\boldsymbol{\Omega}$ be a subset of $[1:p_1]\times[1:p_2]\times[1:p_3]$.
 The goal of tensor completion is to recover $\X$ based on the observable entries indexed by $\bOmega$.
 Most of the previous literature focuses on the setting where the indices of the observable entries are uniformly randomly selected.
 For example, \cite{gandy2011tensor,liu2013tensor} proposed the matricization nuclear norm minimization, which requires $O(rp^2 \text{polylog}(p))$ observations to recover order-3 tensors of dimension $p$-by-$p$-by-$p$ and Tucker rank-$(r,r,r)$.
 Later, \cite{jain2014provable,bhojanapalli2015new} considered an alternative minimization method for completion of low-rank tensors with CP decomposition and orthogonal factors. \cite{yuan2014tensor,yuan2016incoherent} proposed the tensor nuclear norm minimization algorithm for tensor completion with noiseless observations and further proved that their proposed method has guaranteed performance for $p$-by-$p$-by-$p$ tensors of Tucker rank-$(r,r,r)$ with high probability when $|\boldsymbol{\Omega}| \geq O((r^{1/2}p^{3/2} + r^2p)\text{polylog}(p))$.
 However, it is unclear whether the required number of measurements in this literature could be further improved or not.
-In addition, most of these proposed procedures, such as tensor matrix nuclear norm minimization, are proved to be computationally NP-hard, making them very difficult to apply in real problems.
+In addition, some of these proposed procedures, such as tensor matrix nuclear norm minimization, are proved to be computationally NP-hard, making them very difficult to apply in real problems.
+Recently, \cite{barak2016noisy} further showed that the completion of $p$-by-$p$-by-$p$ low-rank tensors is computationally infeasible when only $O(p^{3/2})$ uniform random entries are observable, unless a more efficient algorithm exists for boolean satisfiability problem.